Hacker-Code-J/MyObsidianNote/BAEKJOON/List.md

+prompt
+You are the algorithm's top expert and optimization expert.
+Write a code with detailed annotations and optimize the following questions as the best expert in the c language.

 - 1. PS Number Theory Guide - Further Insights into Multiplicative Functions"
 2. "PS Number Theory Guide - Efficiently Counting Prime Numbers"
 3. "PS Number Theory Guide - Applications of the Euclidean Algorithm"